Qualis/www-qual-is/_posts/job-on-offer-is-the-right-one.md

 ## My Example

-If you’d like to see what my final visualization looked like, you can check it out [here](https://raw.githack.com/svo/accept-new-job-guidance/main/index.html)
+If you'd like to see what my final visualization looked like, you can check it out [here](https://raw.githack.com/svo/accept-new-job-guidance/main/index.html)

 ![Example](/assets/blog/job-on-offer-is-the-right-one/example.png "Example")